 With so many NFT projects already in the market and so many new one popping up, how do you know which are worth investing in?

-According to Tokenized, total net sales volume from NFTs was nearly $25 billion in 2021 and about 28.6 million different wallets traded NFTs in 2021.
-The overall market grew by more than 26,000% versus 2020.
+Remember back in 2021 the total net sales volume from NFTs was around $25 billion and about 28.6 million different wallets traded NFTs.
+The overall market grew by more than 26,000% over the previous year.

 Evaluating NFT Projects